-Support healthy hygiene behaviors by providing adequate supplies, including soap and water, hand sanitizer with at least 60% alcohol (for staff and older children who can safely use hand sanitizer), paper towels, tissues, disinfectant wipes, cloth face coverings (as feasible) and no-touch/foot-pedal trash cans.
+Ensure you have accessible sinks and enough supplies for people to clean their hands and cover their coughs and sneezes.
+Supplies include soap, a way to dry hands (e.g., paper towels, hand dryer), tissues, hand sanitizer with at least 60 percent alcohol (for staff and older children who can safely use hand sanitizer), disinfectant wipes, masks (as feasible) and no-touch /foot-pedal trash cans (preferably covered).

-• Signs and Messages
+Signs and messages

-Post signs in highly visible locations (e.g., school entrances, restrooms) that promote everyday protective measures □ and describe how to stop the spread □ of germs (such as by properly washing hands and properly wearing a cloth face covering □).
-Signs should include visual cues (such as clear, easy-to-understand pictures demonstrating the healthy behaviors) at the appropriate

-- reading and literacy level. - Broadcast regular announcements on reducing the spread of COVID-19 on PA systems. - Use simple, clear, and effective language about behaviors that prevent spread of COVID-19 when communicating with staff and families (such as on school websites, in emails, and through school social media accounts).
+- Post signs in highly visible locations (e.g., school entrances, restrooms) that promote everyday protective measures □ and describe how to stop the spread □ of germs (such as by properly washing hands and properly wearing a mask □ ).
+Signs should include visual cues (such as clear, easy-to-understand pictures demonstrating the healthy behaviors) at the appropriate reading and literacy level. - Broadcast regular announcements on reducing the spread of COVID-19 on PA systems. - Use simple, clear, and effective language about behaviors that prevent spread of COVID-19 when communicating with staff and families (such as on school websites, in emails, and through school social media accounts).
 If feasible, provide communication in multiple languages. - Use communication methods that are accessible for all students, faculty, and staff, including those with disabilities. - Translate materials into common languages spoken by students, faculty, and staff and people in the school community. - Find freely available CDC print and digital resources on CDC's communications resources main page.
-CDC also has American Sign Language videos related to COVID-19 and other communication tools.
+CDC also has American Sign Language videos related to COVID19 and other communication tools.